 One particular plate of treats especially caught everyone’s fancy and when we were half-way through, I said, “I think these are saltine crackers!”
 Everyone was dubious, but then we closely inspected them and everyone agreed with me that this seemed to be true.
 I thought about these treats for months – they were the perfect blend of salty and sweet, and also a great balance of crispy and chewy.

 Basically they were my dream treat.

-Months later, I found a recipe for them and made them for book club when I was in charge of refreshments.
+Months later, I found a recipe for them (they’re often called Christmas Crack) and made them for book club when I was in charge of refreshments.
 I left a few behind in the fridge and halfway through our meeting, I got a text from Bart with many exclamation points that said something like, “HOLY COW, THESE ARE THE BEST THINGS EVER.
 I MAY HAVE EATEN THE ENTIRE CONTAINER YOU LEFT BEHIND.”

 Or something like that.

 I made them this week and Ella, who had never tried them before said, “These are the second best treat I’ve eaten in my entire life.”
 (The first was cookie dough truffles, apparently).

 Anyway, everyone in our family gives this Christmas Crack recipe a hearty seal of approval.